drduh/macOS-Security-and-Privacy-Guide/README.md

     dd if=/dev/urandom bs=1 count=30 2>/dev/null | base64

-You can also generate passwords from **Keychain Access** password assistant, or a command line equivalent like <https://github.com/anders/pwgen>.
+You can also generate passwords from **Keychain Access** password assistant, or a command line equivalent like [anders/pwgen](https://github.com/anders/pwgen).

 **Keychains** are encrypted with a [PBKDF2 derived key](https://en.wikipedia.org/wiki/PBKDF2) and are a _pretty safe_ place to store credentials.
-See <http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain>.
+See also [Breaking into the OS X keychain](http://juusosalonen.com/post/30923743427/breaking-into-the-os-x-keychain).

 Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [pwd.sh](https://github.com/drduh/pwd.sh) script).